CFarnsy/School_District_Analysis/README.md

 Ninth grade scores removed:
 ![Bottom 5 Schools - Updated](https://user-images.githubusercontent.com/99366022/159623544-32a525f8-ea53-4cd8-bfb4-027294575745.png)

-3. The average math score received by students in each grade at each school.
+3. The average math score received by students in each grade at each school - NaN showing for ninth grade, no other changes.

 Ninth grade scores included: